NASA-AMMOS/Landform/Web/README.md

     1. You can also run the api server and client servers independently with `npm run server` and `npm run client`.
 This is convenient when doing backend dev so that you can independently restart the backend server.
 1. Typically you should not need to restart the frontend server for frontend dev because it uses hot module reloading.
 However, if you modify the backend server you will need to restart it.
 1. Go to http://localhost:3000 and follow the instructions to login and generate an API token.
 Note that SSO login will only work when deployed to the production server URL given above, and LDAP login will only work when the server is within the JPL firewall (i.e. not deployed to AWS for production).
-1. Run the test projects defined in [test/data/landform-test-config.json](test/data/landform-test-config.json) using the [tools/runTests.js](toosl/runTests.js) script:
+1. Run the test projects defined in [test/data/landform-test-config.json](test/data/landform-test-config.json) using the [tools/runTests.js](toosl/runTests.js) script.
+This uses [newman](https://github.com/postmanlabs/newman) which is a command line version of [postman](https://www.postman.com).
+(You don't have to manually install newman because it is an npm dev dependency.)
     1. Download and unzip https://landlords-dev.s3.amazonaws.com/landformweb-test-data/landform-test-data.zip
     1. The venue to be tested is defined by `serverUrl` in `landform-test-data/landform-test-config.json`.
 It defaults to `http://localhost:8081`, which is for a local venue.
 Start up the landform master and worker locally following the [development workflow](#development-workflow) above.
     1. Run `npm run tests /path/to/landform-test-data`.